Hypermediaisobar/hyperProxy/README.md

 	// This will override all request for minimized jQuery 1.11.0 (on ANY site)
 	// so non-minimized version from local disk will be returned.
 	'jquery': {
-		// Regexp matching URLs that should be overriden.
+		// Regexp matching URLs that should be overridden.
 		'match': new RegExp(/\/(jquery-1.11.0\.min\.(js))$/i),
 		// Callback function that will be called fo overriden URLs.
 		'callback': hyperProxy.overrideWithFilesFromPath,